Bill Clegg - photo by Mackenzie Stroh.

 In The End of the Day, Alice and Mo, Hap’s Syrian stepfather, differ in their ideas of chance and destiny.
 Mo says, “There are no accidents, no chance encounters.
 Only one plan, unfolding as it was always meant to be” (87).
 For Alice, everything “has been determined by happenstance and accident,” and she would not accept the notion of predetermined destiny.
 But Bill Clegg proves that it is people’s arrivals and exits into each other’s lives, what might determine the bliss and dooms of fortune and fate.
 At the end of the day, we yearn for and fear the same.
 Ultimately, we are all a “fluke of elements” interacting in worlds within worlds, that create our very own stories and their supervening allegories.
 May we be sprinkled with fairy dust falling softly over our lives and the places where we stand upon.

 In the spring of 2019, I came across Bill Clegg's Portrait of an Addict as a Young Man, which had been sourced from by a first-year English Composition student at Santa Monica College where I teach.
 The student submitted a final portfolio with a personal narrative on his addiction and path to recovery, and a research paper centered on rehabilitation’s psychological underlining.
 I purchased this book and its sequel, Ninety Days, and soon I found Clegg’s first novel, Did You Ever Have a Family.
 The reading of these three books aided me tremendously in learning about craft as I was entering my final year at Antioch University, pursuing a double Master of Arts degree in Urban Sustainability and Fine Arts in Creative Writing.
-Last January 26th, I wrote an essay about reading while observing the craft of the works written by four authors, Clegg, Hudson, McCartney and Novey, entitled Sky-Diving Into Seas of Ink: Full Immersion in the Reading Experience.
+In January 26th, 2020, I wrote an essay about reading while observing the craft of the works written by four authors, Clegg, Hudson, McCartney and Novey, entitled Sky-Diving Into Seas of Ink: Full Immersion in the Reading Experience.